zahinabrer5/uocal/README.md

 # uocal
-A Python script that converts your uOttawa schedule into a `.ics` file importable by Google Calendar and Apple Calendar.
+A Python script that converts your uOttawa schedule into a `.ics` file importable by Google Calendar, Apple Calendar or any other calendar app supporting `.ics` files.

 ## Usage
 0. Install [Python](https://python.org).